SOMATIC MOVEMENT EDUCATION

 The somatic approaches

 I begun my somatic journey in the early 1990's and have since trained and become certified in three somatic methods; the Laban/Bartenieff Movement Analysis (LMA/BF), Body-Mind Centering® (BMC®) and Dynamic Embodiment - Somatic Movement Therapy Training (DE-SMT), and have extensively studied many other body-mind disciplines and methods including Action Theater improvisation, Authentic Movement, Vipassana Meditation, Ashtanga yoga, myofascial bodywork and somatic psychotherapy.
-I also hold a Masters degree in Live Art and Performance Studies.
+I also practice Biodynamic Craniosacral Therapy.
+I hold a Masters degree in Live Art and Performance Studies.

 In my teaching these various methods weave and communicate, shedding light to different aspects of embodiment.
 The explorations take place through anatomical and kinesiological study, using movement, touch, voice and mind.